Introduction

 command allows aliases, with the condition that their IP addresses belong to the same netmask.

-An alias name consists of the main interface name and the number of the alias, separated by a colon.
+An alias name consists of the main interface name and the alias number, separated by a colon.
 To create an alias, type:

 Check whether the alias was created successfully with ifconfig